Gloomhaven Review - Review

-Author’s note; The review is in progress as a key portion of the game - the cross-platform multiplayer - is not available due to the Steam client not being updated during the review period to support it.
+Author’s note; The review was originally in progress as a key portion of the game - the cross-platform multiplayer - was not available due to the Steam client not being updated during the review period to support it.
+It has been marked as final following the necessary update.

 Launching this week on Switch, Gloomhaven was known to me for two reasons; it’s my roommate’s second tabletop game when Dungeons and Dragons isn’t an option, and it’s got an absolutely massive box which holds more cards than the Las Vegas Strip.
 Needless to say, it’s definitely preferable to have the game in a digital format, and now that it’s been brought to Switch it might be the most convenient way to spend a hundred hours.
 Though there are still some things that show this as perhaps too straight of a copy of the existing PC version.